AdrianPrados/Learning-and-generalization-of-task-parameterized-skills-through-few-human-demonstrations/README.md

 In construction :construction_worker:

 ## Acknowledgement
-This work was supported by RoboCity2030 DIH-CM (S2018/NMT-4331, RoboCity2030 Madrid Robotics Digital Innovation Hub) and by the project PLEC2021-007819 financed by MCIN/AEI /10.13039/501100011033 y por la UE NextGenerationEU/PRTR
+This work was supported by RoboCity2030 DIH-CM (S2018/NMT-4331, RoboCity2030 Madrid Robotics Digital Innovation Hub) and by the project PLEC2021-007819 financed by MCIN/AEI /10.13039/501100011033 and by UE NextGenerationEU/PRTR